Dimev/shadertoy-to-unreal-engine/README.md

 For ease of use, I've put the version we'll use here in the file [atmosphere.glsl](https://github.com/Dimev/shadertoy-to-unreal-engine/blob/main/atmosphere.glsl)

+This example was specifically made to be easy to port to unreal
+ - the main functionality is in one function
+ - the input and output are made to work easily with unreal inputs and outputs

 # Porting
+Now we can start porting the shader
+But, what kind of material do we need?

+Post process materials are the most versatile, as they run after most of the rendering is done, and have direct control of the color of a pixel
+However, we can also use a translucent materials with the AlphaComposite blend mode.
+But, what does AlphaComposite do?
+It works like this: `pixel_color = material_color.xyz + pixel_color * material_color.w` under the hood, meaning we have control of how much we add to the current color, and how much we keep of the original.

+If you are rendering some form of geometry from the shader that can't be represented with a mesh, it's possible to use a shader with alpha scissors and pixel depth offset *CHECK IF THE NAMING HERE IS CORRECT*

+But, what mesh do we use to render this?
+An inverted cube works good enough for this.
+It needs to be inverted (meaning faces point inward) to keep working when the camera moves inside

+We can also disable depth testing, which will render our material over every object in the scene.
+This allows us to have the shader determine how interaction with the scene work, which most shadertoy shaders need

+The shader we're going to port is an atmosphere effect, which works well by adding

+### The shader
 Now, let's look around the example in [atmosphere.glsl](https://github.com/Dimev/shadertoy-to-unreal-engine/blob/main/atmosphere.glsl)

 In mainImage, we can find a few variables, `camera_vector`, `camera_position`, and `light direction`